slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
 -->

-> *"Look for the job that you would take if you didn't need a job."
+> *"Look for the job that you would take if you didn’t need a job."
 -- Warren Buffett*

-> *"The world will ask you who you are, and if don't know, the world will tell you."
+> *"The world will ask you who you are, and if don’t know, the world will tell you."
 -- Carl Jung*

 > *"Don’t be the best.
 Be the only."